 There are few investments that can be as impactful to a community as an investment in a historic rehabilitation project.
 In many cases, these projects are located in older, often neglected areas, lacking capital investment, economic opportunities and property tax revenues.
-In some areas, a lack of employment, coupled with social unrest, have further added to economic inequities.
-An ESG investment in a historic tax equity fund can change all of this while preserving important aspects of American history.
+An investment in a historic tax equity fund can change all of this while preserving important aspects of American history.

-Monarch’s historic tax equity funds invest in projects which transform buildings with noteworthy history that have fallen into disuse or disrepair, preserving both the history and valuable resources of the community while also sparking social, economic and environmental growth.
+Monarch’s historic tax equity funds invest in projects which transform buildings with noteworthy history that have fallen into disuse or disrepair.
+They preserve both the history and valuable resources of the community while also sparking social, economic and environmental growth.